ED takes possession of assets belonging to Hizbul’s boss

 Syed Salahuddin’s son had facilitated funds from Saudi for terror funding in Kashmir

-The ED had attached a total of 13 properties worth Rs 1.22 crore in Kashmir that belonged to Mohammad Shafi Shah, a resident of Bandipora, Gulam Nabi, a resident of Anantnag district, and five other residents of Jammu-Kashmir, who allegedly worked for the terror outfit.
+The ED had attached a total of 13 properties worth Rs 1.22 crore in Kashmir that belonged to Mohammad Shafi Shah, a resident of Bandipora, Gulam Nabi, a resident of Anantnag district, and five other residents of Jammu and Kashmir, who allegedly worked for the terror outfit.

-Possession of the remaining six assets will also been taken soon, they said.
+Possession of the remaining six assets will also be taken soon, they said.

 The federal probe agency had filed a criminal case of money laundering in this instance after taking cognisance of a National Investigating Agency (NIA) charge sheet filed against Salahuddin, Shah and others under the Unlawful Activities (Prevention) Action (UAPA) and other sections of the Indian Penal Code.

-"Hizb-ul-Mujahideen, the most active terror outfit in Kashmir, has been responsible for funding terrorist and secessionist activities in Jammu and Kashmir.
+"Hizb-ul-Mujahideen, the most active terror outfit in Kashmir, has been responsible for funding terrorism and secessionist activities in Jammu and Kashmir."

 "Headed by Syed Salahuddin, its self-styled commander based out of Rawalpindi in Pakistan, it funds terrorism on Indian soil through money organised by a trust called JKART (Jammu and Kashmir Affectees Relief Trust) in alleged connivance with the ISI and other Pakistan-based entities," the ED had said.

-It had said its probe found that "terror funds" were being sent to India through hawala -- an illegal way of routing money by skirting banking channels, barter trade and human carriers.
+It had said its probe found that "terror funds" were being sent to India through hawala -- an illegal way of routing money by skirting banking channels, barter trade, and human carriers.

 "The funds are illegally distributed to the next of kin of Hizbul Mujahideen terrorists, active and dead," it said.